eficode-academy/git-katas/configure-git/README.md

 This might be useful to you when you look at the Git graph.
 Paste that into your terminal, and try it out with `git lol`.

+More on aliases can be found in the alias kata.

 ### SSH authentication

 - See https://help.github.com/articles/generating-an-ssh-key for details about authenticating against SSH-enabled repositories